My 10 Favourite Ways to Get Vegan, Alkaline Protein

 Chia seeds.
 What on Earth did we do before we found out about these little legends back in 2012!
 So easy to include in all manner of breakfasts, desserts, smoothies, juices…

-Not only are they one of my very favourite sources of alkaline protein, but they also pack a punch in the critical healthy fats & oils stake, they’re super high in alkaline minerals including calcium, magnesium, phosphorus, zinc…and for those who are looking to regain bone density – consider that a serve of chia seeds gives you a higher amount of your calcium RDA than most dairy products (without the acid-forming effects of dairy!).
+Not only are they one of my very favorite sources of alkaline protein, but they also pack a punch in the critical healthy fats & oils stake, they’re super high in alkaline minerals including calcium, magnesium, phosphorus, zinc…and for those who are looking to regain bone density – consider that a serve of chia seeds gives you a higher amount of your calcium RDA than most dairy products (without the acid-forming effects of dairy!).

 In terms of the protein content, chia is powerful.
 It contains: